 Avail is one of the most popular property management programs in the world.
 Geared primarily towards small and DIY landlords, it doesn’t have some of the features you’d expect from more robust commercial hardware.
 But because it has fewer features, it’s simpler, easier to use, and easier to learn.
 This makes it a great choice if you’re renting out one or two units for extra income.

 That said, there are still a number of useful features.
 It has tools for screening tenants, and it generates digital leases that your tenants can sign electronically.
 As a matter of fact, it will also generate state-specific leases that comply with local laws and regulations.
-Tenants can pay their rent online from any device, although there will be a small fee added to the transaction.
+Tenants can pay their rent online from any device, although a small fee will be added to the transaction.

 Perhaps Avail’s best feature is the price: it’s 100% free.
 You can use it for an unlimited number of units without paying a single penny.
 Then again, the paid version comes with additional features like custom leases, zero-fee rent payments, and next-day payments.
 At $5 per month, per unit, it’s a great value for smaller landlords, although the pricing is not competitive for larger properties.